airyhq/airy/docs/docs/getting-started/deployment/production.md

 the `Airy Components` inside a Kubernetes cluster.

 We provided a Helm chart to deploy the `Airy Components`.
-Before you can run helm, you must configure the system via the `airy.yaml` file, then you can proceed:
+Before you can run helm, you must configure the system.
 See our [Configuration Docs](/getting-started/deployment/configuration.md) for detailed instructions.

+Then you can proceed:

 ```sh
 helm install core ./helm-chart/charts/apps/ --values ./airy.yaml --timeout 1000s